motazalratta/de-assessments/Phase3/README.md

 ![CompareArrivalairportcodeWithDepartureairportcodeSuspiciousSample01](images/CompareArrivalairportcodeWithDepartureairportcodeSuspiciousSample01.png)

 ### 3. Transactions - Itinerary and OneWayOrReturn Review
-There is some mismatch between the Itinerary and the type of transaction (OneWay or Return) for the majority of the rows, if the type of transaction is **OneWay** the transaction's source shouldn't be equal to the transaction's destination, on the other hand, when type of transaction is **Return** the transaction's source should be equal to the transaction's destination
+There is some mismatch between the Itinerary and the type of transaction (OneWay or Return)<br>
+for the majority of the rows, if the type of transaction is **OneWay** the transaction's source shouldn't be equal to the transaction's destination, on the other hand, when type of transaction is **Return** the transaction's source should be equal to the transaction's destination

 sql: [CompareItineraryWithOneWayOrReturnSuspiciousCases.sql](queries/CompareItineraryWithOneWayOrReturnSuspiciousCases.sql)